kd3n1z/simple-unity-notifications/README.md

 To use NotificationsManager, you need to call the <code>Initialize</code> method to configure and prepare the manager for handling notifications.
 This method takes several optional parameters that allow you to customize its behavior:

--   <code>androidSmallIcon</code> (string)
+-   <code>defaultAndroidSmallIcon</code> (string)
-    -   Specifies the name of the small icon used in Android notifications.
-This should correspond to the name of an icon in the <code>Project Settings > Mobile Notifications > Android > Notification Icons</code>
+    -   Specifies the default small icon name used in Android notifications.
+This should match an icon in <code>Project Settings > Mobile Notifications > Android > Notification Icons</code>
     -   **Default Value**: <code>""</code>
--   <code>androidLargeIcon</code> (string)
+-   <code>defaultAndroidLargeIcon</code> (string)
-    -   Specifies the name of the large icon used in Android notifications.
-This should correspond to the name of an icon in the <code>Project Settings > Mobile Notifications > Android > Notification Icons</code>
+    -   Specifies the default large icon name used in Android notifications.
+This should match an icon in <code>Project Settings > Mobile Notifications > Android > Notification Icons</code>
     -   **Default Value**: <code>""</code>
 -   <code>debounceInterval</code> (float)
     -   The time interval (in seconds) used to control how frequently notifications are rescheduled and saved.
 This helps reduce the overhead of scheduling notifications in quick succession.